A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Modules of the ELAS simulator

 \subsection{The obligation system module}

-To ensure a balanced exchange of liver grafts between ET member countries, ELAS includes an obligation system.
-Specifically, grafts transplanted across country borders with international priority (HU and ACO tiers) create an obligation for the recipient's country\footnote{In Austria, obligations are defined at the level of the transplantation center.} to return an organ of the same blood group to the donor country.
-An important feature of ET's obligation system is that obligations within the same blood group are automatically \textit{linked}.
-For example, if the Netherlands has an obligation to return a blood group A liver to Belgium, and an obligation is created for Belgium to return a blood group A liver to Germany, the two existing obligations are replaced by a \textit{linked} obligation to return a blood group A liver from the Netherlands to Germany.
+To ensure a balanced exchange of liver grafts between Eurotransplant member countries, ELAS includes an obligation system.
+Specifically, grafts transplanted across country borders with international priority (HU and ACO tiers) create an obligation for the recipient's country\footnote{ In Austria, obligations are defined at the level of the transplantation center.} to return an organ of the same blood group to the donor country.
+An important feature of Eurotransplant's obligation system is that obligations within the same blood group are automatically \emph{linked}.
+For example, if the Netherlands has an obligation to return a blood group A liver to Belgium, and an obligation is created for Belgium to return a blood group A liver to Germany, the two existing obligations are replaced by a \emph{linked} obligation for the Netherlands to return a blood group A liver to Germany.

-The obligation system module implemented in the ELAS simulator creates the obligations for grafts procured internationally in HU/ACO tiers, and automatically replaces linkable obligations by a linked obligation.
-The module also has the functionality to return for a given blood group and country which outstanding obligations exist, as well as the number of days these obligations have existed.
-This information is required by the ELAS simulator's match list module to determine match obligation ranks (see Section \ref{section:match_list}).
+The obligation system module creates the obligations for grafts procured internationally in HU / ACO tiers, and automatically merges linkable obligations into a linked obligation.
+The module can also return the outstanding obligations for a given blood group and country, as well as the number of days these obligations have existed.
+This information is required by the ELAS simulator's match list module to determine match obligation ranks (see Section \ref{sec:elasmatchlist}).